amueller69/Law-School-Notes/Spring-2019/Bankruptcy/04-Automatic_Stay.md

 * Setup: Bank made an unsecured loan to debtor (500k) and the bank requires that the debtor do its banking with the Bank as a condition (unsecured loan agreement).
 Debtor has 100k in working capital in a savings account with the Bank.
 Debtor owes the bank 500k.
 * Can the Bank take money from the debtor’s bank account (exercise its set-off right under state law)?
 NO! violation of the automatic stay
   * §362(a)(7)-- Setoff (of mutual debts)
 * Can the Bank freeze the debtor’s account?
 Technically, YES!!
-(Scalia’s decision in Strumpf)
+(Scalia’s decision in *Strumpf*)
   * Argument that freezing the account is a shield rather than a sword.
 Actions that are a sword (affirmatively doing something) would be a violation of the automatic stay
   * Note: Skeel does not necessarily think this view is a good reading.
 Could use §362(a)(7) because freezing the account is simply a backhanded way at achieving a set-off OR §362(a)(3) because it is an attempt to exercise control over property of the estate

+---